rust-stuco/lectures/week11/slides.md

 # Synchronization

 To make sure instructions happen in a reasonable order, we need to establish *mutual exclusion*, so that threads don't interfere with each other.
+* Mutual exclusion means "Only one thread can do something at a time"
 * A common tool for this is a mutex lock